We are a licensee in five producing fields on the Norwegian continental shelf – Brage, Njord, Hyme, Draugen and Ivar Aasen.

 The field is located in PL 348 in the Norwegian Sea, about 19 kilometres North East of Njord and 10 kilometres west of Draugen.
 We have a 2.5 per cent interest in the licence, with Statoil as operator.
 Hyme was discovered in 2009, and ranks as the first producing field where we have been involved in every phase from discovery to production.

 Hyme helped boost our daily output by 485 barrels of oil equivalent (boe) after coming on stream in early March 2013.

 With an estimated volume of 30 million boe (Mboe) of oil and gas, Hyme could extend the producing life of the existing Njord A platform by a number of years and thereby contribute to further value creation for VNG Norge.
 Several prospects identified in PL 348 are currently under evaluation.
-One of these is Snilehorn, where a discovery was made in 2013.
-This prospect could be developed with a similar solution as Hyme.
+The 2013 Snilehorn discovery, now Bauge field, will also be developed as a tie-in to Njord

 The Njord oil field is located in the Southern part of the Norwegian Sea, about 30 kilometres West of Draugen.
 Oil and gas was proven in 1986.
 Njord is located in PL 107 and PL 132.
 We have a 2.5 per cent interest, with Statoil as operator.